brianhill/oscillations-and-waves/daily_schedule_term_5.md

 #### Plans for upcoming classes are subject to adjustment, depending especially on the actual pace of the previous classes.

-* Tuesday, April 8 &mdash; Problem Set 16: Make a Wolfram language notebook containing a compilation of fundamental, low-level syntax and functions (such as @@, @@@, /@ ./, Table, Array, Module, etc.) and email it to me before or after Friday's exam &mdash; I will post everyone's cheat cheets ([Brian's - which is only just begun](./cheat-sheets/WolframLanguageCheatSheet-Brian.nb.pdf), Eli's, [Harper's]((./cheat-sheets/WolframLanguageCheatSheet-Harper.nb.pdf)), Hexi's, Jeremy's, Rania's, Tahm's, and Walker's) &mdash; Guitar strings (a lot like the one-dimensional waves we have already done, but this time letting Mathematica do all the hard work)
+* Tuesday, April 8 &mdash; Problem Set 16: Make a Wolfram language notebook containing a compilation of fundamental, low-level syntax and functions (such as @@, @@@, /@ ./, Table, Array, Module, etc.) and email it to me before or after Friday's exam &mdash; I will post everyone's cheat cheets ([Brian's - which is only just begun](./cheat-sheets/WolframLanguageCheatSheet-Brian.nb.pdf), Eli's, [Harper's](./cheat-sheets/WolframLanguageCheatSheet-Harper.nb.pdf), Hexi's, Jeremy's, [Rania's](./cheat-sheets/WolframLanguageCheatSheet-Rania.nb.pdf), Tahm's, and Walker's) &mdash; Guitar strings (a lot like the one-dimensional waves we have already done, but this time letting Mathematica do all the hard work)
 * Friday, April 11 &mdash; Problem Set 17: Do the Exercises from *EIWL3* Sections 39 and 40 &mdash; Drumheads again (but again letting Mathematica do the hard work)

 ### Week 12 &mdash; Sound Waves &mdash; Diffusion of Heat in a Rod